theRobinator/picross-teacher/README.md

 ## Roadmap

-* Use native arrays instead of lists for speed
-* Add colors to puzzles created from images
 * Create pre-compiled distros
+* Get more puzzles by default